amarpan/how-to-install-and-configure-zshell/README.md

 Follow these steps to change themes:

-1. Open the zsh configuration file
+1. Open your zsh configuration file
 ```
 vi ~/.zshrc
 ```